niquefa/java-practice-skills-bowling-scoreboard-builder/README.md

 # Current project status

 ```
-[DONE]Basic project structure
+- [x] Basic project structure
-[DONE]Read data from file
+- [x] Read data from file
-[DONE]Basic validations: rolls count, turns count, two columns, valid pins count, valid number
+- [x] Basic validations: rolls count, turns count, two columns, valid pins count, valid number
-[DONE]Validation by player: max number of turns/rolls, correct order in rolls numbers
+- [x] Validation by player: max number of turns/rolls, correct order in rolls numbers
-[DONE]Validation by player: Max number of knocked pins : 130
+- [x] Validation by player: Max number of knocked pins : 130
-[DONE]Validation by player: Extra chances in 10th frame
+- [x] Validation by player: Extra chances in 10th frame
-[DONE]Validation by player: Max pins by roll is 10, by turn is 20 and in 10th frame is 30
+- [x] Validation by player: Max pins by roll is 10, by turn is 20 and in 10th frame is 30
-[DONE]Do Player entity building
+- [x] Do Player entity building
-[DONE]Do ScoreBoard entity building
+- [x] Do ScoreBoard entity building
-[DONE]Do score printing
+- [x] Do score printing
-[DONE]Validation by game: Make sure the game is correctly finished, i.e. all players have 10 complete frame each
+- [x] Validation by game: Make sure the game is correctly finished, i.e. all players have 10 complete frame each
-[DONE]Print F instead of 0 when F in the input
+- [x] Print F instead of 0 when F in the input
-[DONE]Do Integration test, separate integration test - unit test
+- [x] Do Integration test, separate integration test - unit test
-[DONE]Validation by turns: Make sure the order is correct in the input, assuming chronological order
+- [x] Validation by turns: Make sure the order is correct in the input, assuming chronological order
-[DONE]Get coverage up to at least 80%, select best use cases to test
+- [x] Get coverage up to at least 80%, select best use cases to test
-[DONE]Manage to accept names separated by space
+- [x] Manage to accept names separated by space
-[DONE]Check javadoc: at least public methods and entity classes
+- [x] Check javadoc: at least public methods and entity classes
-[DONE]Generate javadoc
+- [x] Generate javadoc
-[DONE]Last check to Readme and generated .Jar
+- [x] Last check to Readme and generated .Jar
-[DONE]Do code quality check: Delete Debug messages, use automate code quality checking tool
+- [x] Do code quality check: Delete Debug messages, use automate code quality checking tool
-[DONE]Create valid UML Diagrams
+- [x] Create valid UML Diagrams
-[DONE]Rearrange Global and public constants, may be some enums will work
+- [x] Rearrange Global and public constants, may be some enums will work
-[DONE]Manage to get compiling with out Eclipse or tied to a specific IDE
+- [x] Manage to get compiling with out Eclipse or tied to a specific IDE
-[TODO]Check S.O.L.I.D. principles for possibles improvements
+- [] Check S.O.L.I.D. principles for possibles improvements
-[TODO]Check S.O.L.I.D. principles by building a different data source
+- [] Check S.O.L.I.D. principles by building a different data source
-[TODO]Try to get rid of compiler warnings
+- [] Try to get rid of compiler warnings
+- [] Check pipeline warnings or errors in remote repository if there are one
-[TODO]Check project structure.
+- [] Check project structure.
 Possible design enhance, possible refactor
-[TODO]Check if it is worth to use SpringComponents
+- [] Check if it is worth to use SpringComponents
-[TODO]Create an Exception handler hierarchy
+- [] Create an Exception handler hierarchy
-[TODO]Remove cognitive complexity that still exists
+- [] Remove cognitive complexity that still exists
-[TODO]Do merge request
+- [] Do merge request
 ```